 Monte Ortobene is a granite peak located 7 Km from the city.
 On the peak of this mount is located the enormous statue of Christ the Redeemer and this is a much visited place in the city.
 In summers this becomes a favorite picnic spot for the locals as well as tourists.
 This is also a place of veneration and many come here to seek solitude for themselves, the views from the location are quite splendid.

 The Museo Archeologico Nazionale is housed in a beautiful Palazzo with a neoclassical façade and the building itself is very attractive.
 The museum has a good collection of objects and artifacts that were found in here in Nuoro province.
 There are plenty of interesting things here like ancient ceramic pottery, bronze statues, a skull from 1600 BC and various other medieval and Roman objects.

 The Museo d’Arte is the only important museum in Sardinia that has a good collection of contemporary art.
 It has a permanent collection that showcases beautiful artworks from 20th century artists in Sardinia.
 There are also various works from local sculptors and some very well known artists.
 The museum is a must visit for all art lovers.

 The Piazza Satta is dedicated to the famous poet Sebastian Satta who was born in Nuoro.
-The Piazza is quite small but quite pretty.
-The buildings around the Piazza are beautiful and handsome, with great architectural details.
-Most days in the afternoon locals and tourists can be seen strolling around the Piazza at a leisurely pace and in the evenings this becomes quite a popular place for people to meet each other here.
+The Piazza is quite small but very pretty.
+The buildings around the Piazza are beautiful and charming, with great architectural details.
+Most days in the afternoon locals and tourists can be seen strolling around the Piazza at a leisurely pace and in the evenings this becomes quite a popular place for people to meet.